stevebatcup/inheritance/World.md

 ## **The Sound of the Movement**

-Rain tapping cloak eyelets.
-Wind through fabric.
+Rain tapping cloak fabric.
+Wind through hidden spaces.
 The soft hiss of spoof-baton charges bleeding into storm-static.
-These became the audio signatures of preparation and approach — not militant marching rhythms but the weather of resistance passing through cities.
+These became the audio signatures of preparation and approach — not militant marching rhythms but the weather of resistance passing through forgotten places.

 In Kaelen's world, when cloaks gathered for gear-checks and route-planning, the sound was of careful hands and quiet tools.
 The Thread moved like weather — predictable in pattern, devastating when focused, impossible to stop once it began.

 ## **Legacy**

 By 2032, the Thread's influence had seeded beyond recognition.
 Corporate managers found their override codes leaked to tenants' rights groups.
-Drone patrol schedules mysteriously shifted to avoid relief-kitchen distributions.
+Patrol schedules mysteriously shifted to avoid relief-kitchen distributions.
 Emergency supply routes stayed open through "random" grid failures and sensor malfunctions.

-The old green parties had died, but their children were everywhere — rooftop gardeners, emergency medics, courier networks, the small army of maintenance workers who kept cities running while their managers argued about quarterly projections.
+The old green parties had died, but their children were everywhere — community gardeners, emergency medics, courier networks, the small army of maintenance workers who kept communities running while their managers argued about quarterly projections.
 The Thread had learned the lesson of water: flow around obstacles, seep into cracks, accumulate until the flood could no longer be contained.

 They were the inheritance of a movement that had chosen adaptation over extinction.
-Not the green parties their founders had imagined, but something more durable: a distributed ethic of care, woven into the city's weather, passed on through faded cloaks and whispered protocols, growing in the cracks where surveillance couldn't follow.
+Not the green parties their founders had imagined, but something more durable: a distributed ethic of care, woven into the community's fabric, passed on through faded cloaks and whispered protocols, growing in the cracks where surveillance couldn't follow.

 ---

 ## **Visual/Cinematic Integration Notes**

-Preparation cues (1-1.5 min): Cloak-fastening as ritual gesture.
+**Preparation cues (1-1.5 min):** Cloak-fastening as ritual gesture.
 Seed-packet exchange during gear-checks.
 Micro-garden tending between action sequences.

-5-second i2v clips: Cloak hem lifting in wind, revealing inner patches.
+**5-second i2v clips:** Cloak hem lifting in wind, revealing inner patches.
 Hand checking hidden pocket for seed tokens.
 Rain beading on faded fabric.

-Environmental storytelling: Rooftop gardens visible in background shots.
+**Environmental storytelling:** Hidden gardens visible in background shots.
 Corporate logos weathered and tagged with Thread symbols.
 Emergency supply caches hidden in plain sight.

 This expansion maintains canon consistency while deepening the world's texture, providing rich visual and thematic material for episodes while honoring the practical, weather-worn aesthetic already established.